MarcusWichelmann/EnergyExporter/README.md

 **This project was renamed and refactored to be usable for other devices than just SolarEdge.**

-Collects data from Modbus devices like SolarEdge inverters and exports it as JSON, XML or to Prometheus/InfluxDB.
+Collects data from Modbus devices like SolarEdge inverters and exports it as JSON, XML or to Prometheus/InfluxDB and Mqtt.

 The data is queried over Modbus TCP.
 For now, the following devices are supported:
 - SolarEdge (over SunSpec)